chaloh-debug/airbnb-clone-project/README.md

 # Technology Stack
 * `Django` - A web framework for building RESTful APIs.
 * `PostgreSQL` - An open-source, object-relational database.
 It’s designed for enterprise-level performance and is valued for its robust features and reliability.
 * `GraphQL` - GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
-G

 # Database Design